gupta-sunidhi/Proactive-Support-Alerts/README.md

        Your email address
        Check interval

-4.Upload a JSON file of tickets (must contain fields like subject, created_at etc.)
+4. Upload a JSON file of tickets (must contain fields like subject, created_at etc.)

 5. Receive proactive alerts when clusters form!

 # Setting up EmailJS
-Sign up for EmailJS: https://www.emailjs.com/
+1. Sign up for EmailJS: https://www.emailjs.com/
-Create an Email Service and Email Template
+2. Create an Email Service and Email Template
-Replace the following in the HTML:
+3. Replace the following in the HTML:
           "YOUR_PUBLIC_KEY" → your EmailJS Public Key
           "YOUR_SERVICE_ID" → your EmailJS Service ID
           "YOUR_TEMPLATE_ID" → your EmailJS Template ID

-PROJECT STRUCTURE
+# PROJECT STRUCTURE

 /public
   └── index.html       ← Main frontend logic